Home About Basics Casts Theory Verification

 Also, rod, line and fly data must be known

-with sufficient accuracy (diameter, mass per unit length and bending
+with sufficient accuracy (diameter, mass density and bending stiffness).

-stiffness).
-Currently, no complete set of data that can be used for
+Currently, no complete set of data that can be used for verification of a

 uncertainties to be verified, may be summarized as follows: